-Vitality Health Limited is a United Kingdom regulated entity authorised to carry out Health insurance business.
+VHL is a United Kingdom regulated entity authorised to carry out short term Health insurance business.
 The ultimate parent company, Discovery Limited ("Discovery"), is an established and successful international insurance group and has a market value of over £5bn, which is equivalent to a FTSE 100 company.
-Its UK presence, Vitality Health Limited, was formed in 2007 'PruHealth', as a joint venture with Prudential.
+Its UK presence, Vitality Health Limited, was formed in 2004 as 'PruHealth', a joint venture with The Prudential Assurance Company ("Prudential").
 In November 2014 Discovery acquired the shares held by Prudential and now owns 100% of Vitality Health Limited.

 The Company produces its financial statements in accordance with International Financial Reporting Standards ("IFRS").
-On an IFRS basis the Company produced a pre-tax profit of £14,459k (2016: £7,152k) with annual premium income ("API") sales of £56,247k (2016: £54,151k).
-VHL has grown its profitability significantly over the period driven by investments into a number of successful initiatives started in the previous financial year.
-These initiatives have resulted in considerable improvement in loss ratio as well as record API growth and have put VHL in a good position to capitalise on future opportunities in the UK Health insurance market.
+On an IFRS basis the Company produced a pre-tax profit of £25.5m (June 2017: £14.5m).
+VHL has observed significant profitability growth over the period driven by investments into a number of successful initiatives started in the prior financial years and continued over the year.
+These initiatives have resulted in considerable improvements in the Company's benefit ratio as well as record Earned Premium growth have put VHL in a good position to capitalise on future opportunities in the UK Health insurance market.

 The Company utilises financial reinsurance ("FinRe") to smooth the impact of new business strain on its IFRS profits.
-Under Solvency II, the impact of FinRe treaties are disregarded, and the full value of new business strain is recognised as incurred.
+Under Solvency II, the impact of FinRe treaties are disregarded, and the full value of new business strain is recognised

 VHL's assets are prudently invested taking into account the short term nature of its business and obligations.
-The assets are primarily invested in collective investment undertakings (highly liquid short-term money market funds) and cash held with major UK banks.
+The assets are primarily invested in collective investment undertakings (highly liquid short-term money market funds), cash held with major UK banks, high grade corporate and government bonds